Lodi High School (Wisconsin)

 Lodi High School is a high school located in Lodi, Wisconsin.
 It is part of the School District of Lodi.

 Extra-curricular activities

-Sports offered include baseball, softball, cross country, track, boys' basketball, girls' basketball, boys' soccer, girls' soccer, football, wrestling, tennis and volleyball.
+Sports offered include baseball, softball, cross country, track, boys' basketball, girls' basketball, boys' soccer, girls' soccer, football, wrestling, tennis, lacrosse, curling, and volleyball.
+Some of the non-sport extracurriculars offered are Mock trial, forensics, the winter musical, and the spring play.